shaneabbley/UrateOxidaseMutation/README.md

 The first experiment performed was a determination of the molar absorptivity of uric acid.
 Although, a relatively simple experiment, it was a good initiation for the study of urate oxidase.
 We learned the basic mechanism as well as the scientific significance of research relating urate oxidase.

 The first component lab report focused on the initial preparation for our mutation.
 That is, we purchased primers, added them to our carrier vectors (the plasmids), inserted them into cells, testing for the presence of the mutation, and outsourced another test for the presence of our mutation.
-It is important to note that we were required to alter the mutation that I suggested in my grant proposal, (G-286-A) in favor of a mutation that would be more likely to succeed (F-182-Y).
+It is important to note that we were required to alter the mutation that I suggested in my grant proposal, (G-286-A) in favor of a mutation that would be more likely to yield compelling results (F-182-Y).

 The second component saw us remove the hyperexpressed proteins from the competent cells.
 Afterwards, we performed several protein purification steps including affinity chromatography.
 We also tested the activity every step of the way.
 We were very successful at this point in the experiment and were prepared to characterize our mutation in component III.